MIDI Cables: A Guide to Choosing the Right One

 The MIDI cable you need depends on your setup and how you plan to connect your device.
 Here’s how to make your choice easier:

-For MIDI Keyboard to Computer
+For the MIDI Keyboard to the Computer

 Choose the USB to MIDI cable to connect a MIDI keyboard to your computer.
 This is an easy way to send MIDs to your music software.

-For MIDI Controller to Sound Module
+For the MIDI Controller to the Sound Module

 The 5-pin MIDI cable connects sound modules or external MIDI controllers.
 This ensures a stable connection and safer data transfer.